posit-dev/chatlas/README.md

 ### Programmatic Chat

-For a more programming friendly interface, you can `submit()` a user turn and get a [generator](https://wiki.python.org/moin/Generators) of strings back.
+For a more programming friendly interface, `submit()` a user turn and get a [generator](https://wiki.python.org/moin/Generators) of strings back.
 In the default case of `stream=True`, the generator yields strings as they arrive from the API (in small chunks).
 This is useful when you want to process the response as it arrives and/or when the response is too long to fit in memory.

 ```python
 response = chat.submit("What is 1+1?", stream=True)